theodormoroianu/project-2023-mobile-network-dropouts/README.md

 These are the following steps to run the project:
 1. Clone the repository.
-2. Generate the backend data, by running in the backend folder:
+2. Run the API:
     - `$ cd backend/`
-    - `python src/main.py generate-and-run`
+    - `python src/main.py run-api`
 3. Start the frontend server, by running:
     - `$ cd frontend/`
     - `$ npm i`